Why auto captions are hard to read

 Most viewers have felt it at some point.
-Auto-captions are technically there, the words are on screen, but following them takes effort.
+YouTube auto captions are the most familiar example: the words are on screen, but following them takes effort.
 Sentences run long, text changes while you are still reading it, and by the end of a fast-talking section you have given up and are just watching.

 This is not a matter of taste.
-It is a predictable consequence of how auto-captions are generated.
+It is a consequence of how auto captions are generated.

 Professional subtitles start from the same audio but go through a different process.
 The transcript is reshaped: broken at phrase boundaries, constrained to a reading speed limit, and timed to follow spoken rhythm rather than just the speaker's pauses.